 Flying high across the city, accompanying both civil and state offices, the Berlin flag is easily identifiable by its red-white-black colour scheme, and the city mascot – the Berlin Bear.
 As Berlin is not only a city but also one of the sixteen federal states, you may also spot a slight variation of the civil flag, where the bear appears as a coat of arms – inside a shield capped with a crown.
 This is the official Berlin State flag, whereas the civil flag features just the lone bear without any decoration – arms stretched out facing the left of the flag.

-Importantly, if you’re looking to take one home as a souvenir, bear in mind that it only counts as the genuine article if the bear is positioned slightly left on centre – not exactly in the middle!
+Importantly, if you’re looking to take one home as a souvenir, bear in mind that it only counts as the genuine article if the grizzly is positioned slightly left on centre – not exactly in the middle!

 Address: Various Locations